Dinstaar/eleventy-base-blog/posts/WhatChurchesSay.md

 ---
 title: What We Say
-description: reflection on judging others
+description: Reflection on judging others
 date: 2019-04-15
 tags:
   - Info-tag